 - Bachelor's degree and at least five to ten years of professional higher education development-related experience or related work experience.

-- A proven track record of successful major gift fundraising.
+- A proven track record of successful major gift fundraising or equivalent.

 - Strong familiarity with Princeton University and its mission.

 - Exceptional written, oral, and interpersonal communication skills.

 - Proven ability to develop and foster relationships with people at all levels of an organization, and to collaborate and influence at a high level.

 - Evidence of self-motivation and the ability to work both independently and in teams, with high personal standards representative of Princeton's commitment to excellence.

 - Strong strategic planning and project management skills necessary to set and monitor progress against goals, to develop plans and timelines, and to measure success toward goals.